wlsf82/protractor-and-webrtc/README.md

 After allowing the browser to access the camera, you should see yourself in the app.

-Now that everything is working, it's time to install protractor, so that you can create automated end-to-end tests.
+Now that everything is working, it's time to install Protractor, so that you can create automated end-to-end tests.

 ### Protractor and test report installation